C++ Math

 Addition, Subtraction, Multiplication, and Division

-The C++ math library, <cmath>, provides a wide range of mathematical operations that can be performed in C++.
-By including <cmath> at the beginning of a program, developers gain access to numerous functions and constants that can be used in mathematical computations.
+By including <cmath> at the beginning of a program, developers can access numerous functions and constants for mathematical computations.

 How to Perform Basic Arithmetic Operations in C++

-Other C++ mathematical functions also include sqrt for calculating the square root of a number, pow for raising a number to a power, and abs for computing the absolute value of a number.
+Other useful functions include sqrt for square roots, pow for raising a number to a power, and abs for computing absolute values.
+These functions simplify code, save time, and improve readability and maintainability.

 int a = 5;